YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201216-you-are-the-best-2013.md

 All 50 episodes should be watched completely to fully appreciate this series.
 A series about family relationships.
 The bond that we share with each other.
 The ups and downs we go through.
 The love that still triumphs over resentment and hate.

-「You Are The Best!」 is about "YOU" (yes, YOU the reader) being the best because you fight despite all the trials and tribulations that comes in our lives.
+《You Are The Best!》 is about "YOU" (yes, YOU the reader) being the best because you fight despite all the trials and tribulations that comes in our lives.

 I'm giving it an 8 out of 10 stars.